How can a company that specializes in conversion fail a launch so badly they almost have to let an entire team go?

 Divide and conquer: finding the answers through customer segmentation

-Peep and his team had been collecting qualitative and quantitative data on every single customer since their launch, and they noticed one curious discrepancy: some customers left really fast, after just a month.
+Peep and his team had been collecting qualitative and quantitative user feedbackon every single customer since their launch, and they noticed one curious discrepancy: some customers left really fast, after just a month.
 Others left after three months.

 What was the difference between the two groups?